spxbhuhb/adaptive/lib/lib-ui/doc/guides/common/Button.md

 ## Details

-All button functions accept these parameters (except theme, which is available only for the basic [button](function://):
+All button functions accept these parameters (except `theme`, which is available only for the basic [button](function://):

 - `label` - the label of the button, optional